dunefox/MAML/docs/sec-steps.rst

 * Not even in the linear separable case, we may expect convergence of the Adaline algorithm;
 * We can only expect to find a good approximation of the optimal choice of weights :math:`w\in\mathbb R^{n+1}`;
-* But the approximation will depend on the choice of the learning rate parameter.
+* But the approximation will depend on the choice of the learning rate parameter as well as on the initial choice of :math:`w`.

 In the figure below, the learning rate :math:`\eta` was chosen too large.
 Instead of approximating the minimum value, the gradient descent algorithm even